Dry mouth, pounding headache and a vague sense of fear?

 Firstly, we must point out, that the best way to avoid a hangover is to not drink at all.
 If not drinking is not a possibility, try out a few of the below tips:

-Try and get enough sleep – it may not prevent a hangover but may help with the fatigue, tiredness and irritability the next day.
+- Try to get enough sleep – it may not prevent a hangover but may help with the fatigue, tiredness and irritability the next day

 A standard drink is classed as a half pint of lager (284mls), a small glass of wine (100ml) or a pub measure of spirits (35.5ml).